Captainamarica/RedMemeTubeBot/README.md

 - Create a Account on [RedisLabs.com](https://RedisLabs.com)
 - Create one REDIS Subscription
-- You will get REDIS Endpoint, which will be REDIS_PASS and password which will be REDIS_PASS
+- You will get REDIS Endpoint, which will be REDIS_URI and password which will be REDIS_PASS

   </details>